|

 How can relativistic quantum mechanics predict absorption and scattering coefficients, and are the results accurate?

 Some of our theoretical developments in the computation of form factors have resulted in significant improvements upon earlier work, which can be tested by suitable experiments.
 The computations have been confirmed in selected regions.
 Atomic form factors determine photoelectric cross-sections, elastic and inelastic scattering cross-sections and X-ray (Bragg-Laue) coherent diffraction profiles.
 Major discrepancies exist between theory and experiment.
-The Web database has been receiving 20000 hits per month since itÕs electronic installation as one of the three major references for atomic form factors and attenuation coefficients.
+The Web database has been receiving 20000 hits per month since electronic installation as one of the three major references for atomic form factors and attenuation coefficients.
 Reliable knowledge of these factors is required for conventional fields such as crystallography and radiography, and also for the new fields of X-ray Anomalous Fine Structure (XAFS) and Multiple-wavelength Anomalous Dispersion (MAD).

-39. C. T. CHANTLER, Detailed new tabulation of atomic form factors and attenuation coefficients in the near-edge soft X-ray regime (Z=30-36, Z=60-89, E=0.1 keV 8 keV), addressing convergence issues of earlier work, J. Phys.
+61. C. T. Chantler, Detailed new tabulation of atomic form factors and attenuation coefficients in the near-edge soft X-ray regime (Z=30-36, Z=60-89, E=0.1 keV 8 keV), addressing convergence issues of earlier work, J. Phys.
 Chem.
 Ref.
 Data.
 29(4) (2000) 597-1056.

 Our recent experiments are two orders of magnitude more accurate than earlier work and reveal new physics, new processes and new applications.
 If we understand how light interacts with matter, we can use this insight in further applications.